2022 Tasman District Council election

 The 2022 Tasman District Council election was a local election held from 16 September until 8 October in the Tasman District of New Zealand as part of that year's nation-wide local elections.
 Voters elected the mayor of Tasman and 13 district councillors for the 2022–2025 term of the Tasman District Council.
 Postal voting and the first-past-the-post voting system were used.

-List of candidates
+Results

-Mayors
+Mayor

 Incumbent mayor Tim King was re-elected to a second term, defeating Mike Harvey, Maxwell Clark (brother of invercargill mayor Nobby Clark), Aly Cook (a singer who ran as the candidate for the anti-vax NZ Outdoors & Freedom Party), and Richard Osmaston.
-King had first been elected to Tasman District Council as a councillor in the 1998 local elections.
+King had first been elected to Tasman District Council as a councillor in the 1998 New Zealand local elections.